DedZago/DedZago.github.io/_pages/research.md

 ---

 My research interests broadly include the development of flexible Bayesian methods for structured data, such as functions and curves.
-Currently, I am working on multiscale Bayesian nonparametric approaches for density estimation.
+Currently, I am working on multiscale stick-breaking Bayesian nonparametric approaches for density estimation.

 <nbsp>